Image generated with Google Gemini (2026).

 Look at the metrics your team is currently measured on.
 For each one, ask what behavior a rational person would exhibit if this were their only goal.
 If that behavior diverges from what you actually want, the metric is already working against you, whether or not anyone is gaming it yet.

-Then ask how the metric is being used.
-A metric consulted in a retrospective to understand trends does different work than a metric reported upward as evidence of team health.
-The same number does different damage under different levels of organizational pressure.
+Then ask how the metric is actually being used.
+A metric consulted in a retrospective to understand trends does different work than the same metric reported upward as evidence of team health.
+The same number carries very different damage potential depending on how it’s used.

 Pick one metric that has become a target.
 Spend thirty minutes with the team asking what it would look like for that metric to appear healthy while the underlying reality got worse.
 Write down the answers.
 Those are the gaming strategies your team already knows are available, and that list is where the real conversation starts.